 The EIT Awards recognises successful innovation teams, cutting-edge start-ups, and graduates from EIT education programmes and courses within KICs.
 It showcases EIT impact stories and enhances the awareness of the EIT's support.
-The next edition of the EIT Awards is foreseen for Q4 2025.
-As part of the joint actions with the EIC, the Women Leadership Award will also be jointly awarded in Q2 2025 (date TBD final agreement with EIC).
+The next edition of the annual EIT Awards is foreseen for 2026.
+As part of the joint actions with the EIC, the Women Leadership Award will also continue to be jointly awarded.
 A dedicated communications campaign will support the EIT Awards and the joint Women Leadership Award with the EIC.
-The EIT Awards campaign will showcase the nominees and their ground-breaking innovations.
 This will not only help promote the EIT Community activities that have supported them but also inspire the next generation of entrepreneurs and innovators across Europe.
-To highlight the second edition of the joint Women Leadership Award with the EIC, a joint communication campaign will be executed.